glideapps/vitest-v8-json-coverage-summary/README.md

-# vitest-structured-reporter
+# Vitest Structured Summary

-A vitest plugin that generates a JSON file with structured summary output
+A vitest plugin that generates a JSON file with structured summary output.